PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > *This section and all its subsections are normative*

-Today, Data Consumer do not have a way to request certificates from a Data Provider.
-Also, Data Providers have no visibility on the status of a published certificate beyond the technical delivery.
-Finally, Data Providers do not have a standard mechanism to send new certificates to the Consumer when they become available.
+Today, DPCC do not have a way to request certificates from a DPPC.
+Also, Data DPPC have no visibility on the status of a published certificate beyond the technical delivery.
+Finally, DPPC do not have a standard mechanism to send new certificates to the DPCC when they become available.

-Use cases to provide certificates:
+Use cases to provide certificates (from who initiates communication, negotiation and data transfer):

-- Consumer -> Provider : Company Certificate Request
+- DPCC -> DPPC : Company Certificate Request
-- Provider -> Consumer : Company Certificate Push
+- DPPC -> DPCC : Company Certificate Push

 Use case to give feedback for provided certificates:

-- Consumer -> Provider : Company Certificate Status (Accepted, Rejected or Received)
+- DPCC -> DPPC : Company Certificate Status (Accepted, Rejected or Received)

 ### 2.1 API Specification